Back to Top

 • Your cat is elderly, obese, or arthritic.

-If any of these situations apply, you’re going to need to learn how to give your cat a bath.
-Fortunately, you’ve come to the right place.
-Follow the methods below to make sure your cat’s bath is as safe and comfortable as possible.
+If any of these situations apply, you're going to need to learn how to give your cat a bath.
+Fortunately, you've come to the right place.
+Consider the methods below to help make your cat's bath as safe and comfortable as possible.

 Part 1: Prep

-It’s important to make sure you’re fully prepared before you start bathing your cat.
-Unless you have the rare cat who actually likes hanging out in water, you’re going to want to make sure everything is in place ahead of time so that you can give your nervous kitty your full attention.
-Here are the supplies you’ll need ready on hand before you give your cat a bath:
+It's helpful to be fully prepared before you start bathing your cat.
+Unless you have the rare cat who actually likes hanging out in water, you'll want to have everything in place ahead of time so that you can give your nervous kitty your full attention.
+Here are the supplies you'll need ready on hand before you give your cat a bath:

-• Gloves: using gloves will both keep you clean and help protect you against scratches and/or bites—just make sure they’re long enough.
+• Gloves: using gloves will both keep you clean and help protect you against scratches and/or bites-just check they're long enough.

-• Cat shampoo: special cat shampoo is a must.
-It’s important that you don’t use human shampoo in order to avoid drying out their skin.
-Depending on the circumstance, it may be a good idea to get your vet’s recommendation on which one to buy.
+• Cat shampoo: special cat shampoo is essential.
+Avoid using human shampoo to help prevent drying out their skin.
+Depending on the circumstance, it may be a good idea to get your vet's recommendation on which one to buy.
 You can find shampoo for cats at any pet store or online.

 • A washcloth: this is only needed if their face needs to be cleaned too.

 • A bucket or pitcher of water: using a pitcher or bucket is necessary to avoid putting your cat near running water, which may cause extra anxiety for them.
 Depending on how large your cat is, fill a large bucket or 1-2 pitchers with luke-warm water.
-It’s important to make sure the water is at a comfortable temperature.
+It's helpful to check that the water is at a comfortable temperature.

 • A rubber mat: place a rubber mat in your bathtub or sink pre-bath so that your cat doesn't slip.

-• Towels: make sure to have a towel ready so you can dry off your cat post-bath.
-If you don’t have a rubber mat, you can put a towel at the base of your sink or bathtub as an alternative method to keep your cat from slipping.
+• Towels: have a towel ready so you can dry off your cat post-bath.
+If you don't have a rubber mat, you can put a towel at the base of your sink or bathtub as an alternative method to keep your cat from slipping.

 • Treats: after the bath, be sure to reward and comfort your stressed kitty with treats.
 This way, they'll be less likely to throw you a barrage of dirty looks in the coming days.